ScottGraham/Zurich-Airport-Cesium-Demo/README.md

 A [Cesium](https://cesium.com) demo using [Webpack](https://webpack.js.org/) featuring Switzerland's Zurich Airport.

+This demo leverages the [OpenSky Network API](https://openskynetwork.github.io/opensky-api/) to display local aircrafts in geospace, and also visualizes a hypothetical addition to the Zurich Airport Center.

 ## Running this application

 First, you'll need to replace the Cesium access token in index.js with your own access token.
 This can be found at https://ion.cesium.com/tokens.